kwbunker/PHYS-3330-Scratch/lab2.md

 2. On the front panel, you will find:

-   -   BNC cable jacksthat carry electric signals between your circuit on the board and the function generator and oscilloscope
+   -   BNC cable jacks that carry electric signals between your circuit on the board and the function generator and oscilloscope
    -   Colored banana jacks to bring in DC power for transistors or chips from an external power supply
    -   A precision 10 k$\Omega$ ten‑turn potentiometer
    -   Several switches